5.4 Young people's participation in policy-making

 Currently, there is no systematic mechanism of data collection/monitoring of the process of consultation of young people with regard to decision making.

-On the European level, many recommendations adopted at the EU Youth Conference in Luxembourg in September 2015 were integrated into the Council Resolution on encouraging political participation of young people in democratic life in Europe.
+At European level, many recommendations adopted at the EU Youth Conference in Luxembourg in September 2015 were integrated into the Council Resolution on encouraging political participation of young people in democratic life in Europe.
 These joint recommendations were elaborated during the IV cycle on structured dialogue under the Trio Presidency Italy-Latvia-Luxembourg.
 Outcomes of the consultations held in the framework of the national structured dialogue are documented and available online.
-In 2014 and 2015, youth organisations were consulted on housing policy and were given the opportunity to present their statements (Avis des jeunes) on this issue.
+In 2014 and 2015, youth organisations were consulted on housing policy and were given the opportunity to present their statements on this issue.
 Statements of young people in the framework of round table discussions with politicians were also documented (in 2015) and evaluated in a follow-up two years later (2017).
-On the national level, the Youth Pact is the most important policy document into which young people's opinions have been directly integrated (see: 1.2 Scope and Contents).
-On the local level, a number of youth action plans have been elaborated in the framework of the Municipal Youth Plan (Heinen et al., 2009).
+At national level, the Youth Pact is the most important policy document into which young people's opinions have been directly integrated (see: 1.3 National youth strategy).
+At local level, a number of youth action plans have been elaborated in the framework of the Municipal Youth Plan (Heinen et al., 2009).
 These action plans are the result of an empirical analysis of the situation of young people and a counselling process of young people themselves (by youth forums or world cafés, for instance).
 These action plans guide local youth policy for a defined period of time.
 While most of the scientific analyses are available online (e.g. Heinen et al., 2007; Meyers et al., 2009, 2012), most of the action plans are internal documents that are not publicly available.

 Beyond the formal mechanisms of consultation described above, there are further opportunities for young people and youth representative bodies to enter into dialogue with policy-makers.
-For instance, as recently, when:
+For instance, if: